-- a. learning challenge (identified disability and IEP goals, focus of 504 plan or Multi-Tiered System of Supports [MTSS], or need for greater instructional challenge through GATE goals/plans) - b. prior academic knowledge related to the specific content you plan to teach - c. social identity (student's self-concept derived from a social group that is evident through peer and/or adult interactions inside or outside of school) - d. cultural and linguistic resources and funds of knowledge - e. prior experiences and interests related to the content you plan to teach - f. developmental considerations (e.g., social-emotional) - g. assistive technologies as appropriate out, demands attention).
-The student's life experiences may include, but are not limited to, challenges where they live, in the community, or in school as a result of discrimination, bullying, illness, loss of family member(s)/guardian(s) or close relation(s), divorce, trauma, homelessness, poverty, or incarceration, or the student may have been negatively impacted due to religion, racism, sexism, classism, ableism, anti-Semitism, or heterosexism, or as a result of needs as a migrant, an immigrant, or an undocumented student; the student may be a self-identified LGBTQIA+ student; or the student may be in foster care.
+- a. learning challenge (identified disability and IEP goals, focus of 504 plan or Multi-Tiered System of Supports [MTSS], or need for greater instructional challenge through GATE goals/plans) - prior academic knowledge related to the specific content (literacy or mathematics) you plan to teach - c. social identity (student's self-concept derived from a social group that is evident through peer and/or adult interactions inside or outside of school) - d. cultural and linguistic resources and funds of knowledge

+- e. prior experiences and interests related to the content you plan to teach - f. developmental considerations (e.g., social-emotional) - g. assistive technologies as appropriate